 I go by the title of Horticultural Team Leader and Plant Expert.
 The former I can allow of course but the latter is more of a process than a post.
 As long as I am curious about horticulture, gardening, gardens, plants, design, garden history and gardeners, there is hope for me.
 There are vast worlds of horticulture that are entirely alien to me at present but you keep learning.

-Contributing regularly to the workshops that form the curriculum of the School of Garden Inspiration at the nurseries – a diverse technical, practical and inspirational range of courses – allows me to pass along some of the skills and expertise I’ve gained and keep me at the top of my game.
+Contributing regularly to the workshops that form the curriculum of the School of Garden Inspiration at the nurseries – a diverse technical, practical and inspirational range of courses – allows me to pass along many of the skills and expertise I’ve gained and keep me at the top of my game.

-I’m a member of the RHS, National Trust, Historic Roses Group, Sir Harold Hillier Gardens and Kew Gardens and take every opportunity to visit as many gardens and events as I can – keeping abreast of classical and contemporary garden design and all manner of planting styles, combinations and new plant introductions.
+I’m a member of the RHS, National Trust, Historic Roses Group, Sir Harold Hillier Gardens and Kew Gardens and take every opportunity to visit as many gardens and events as I can – the RHS London Shows, Chelsea and Hampton Court – trade shows too, at the very least – Kew and RHS Wisley every few weeks and new locations often (see my series of Postcards from Wales, Shropshire, Oxfordshire and Sussex) keeping abreast of classical and contemporary garden design and all manner of planting styles, combinations and new plant introductions.

 Wherever I can, I write about these visits here – and I can indulge my love of photography as well.
 There is a lot of photography here but please respect my ownership of these images and seek permission if you should want to use any of it.